Department of Physical Therapy & Our Programs

 - The Board of Regents of the University of the State of New York to offer a Doctor of Physical Therapy degree program (May 18, 2005)

-- Comments or complaints about the Clarkson University doctor of physical therapy program should be sent to the chair of the program or the dean of the School of Arts & Sciences:
+- Comments or complaints about the Clarkson University doctor of physical therapy program may be sent to:

 - Barbara Tschoepe, Interim Chair & Program Director, Department of Physical Therapy, Clarkson University, 8 Clarkson Ave, Potsdam, NY 13699, email@example.com, 315-268-4352